Checkoff-funded program reaches historic milestone

-The National Pork Board has announced the four finalists who are vying to be named the 2017 America's Pig Farmer of the YearSM.
-The program honors a U.S. pig farmer each year who excels at raising pigs using the We CareSM ethical principles and is committed to sharing his or her farming story with the American public.
+The National Pork Board recently announced the four finalists vying to be named America's Pig Farmer of the YearSM.
+The program honors a U.S. pig farmer each year who excels at raising pigs following the We CareSM ethical principles and who is committed to sharing their farming story with the American public.

 The National Pork Board today named Jerry Flint as vice president of engagement and outreach effective August 1, 2019.
 Flint, who has a doctorate in crop science from the University of Kentucky, joins the Pork Checkoff from Corteva Agriscience in Johnston, Iowa.